top of page

 Length of Reading: Paragraphs

-Our summary: Students review a few photos individually and then meet with their group members who have viewed the remaining photos to discuss (there are 15 photos total).
+Students review a few photos individually and then meet with their group members who have viewed the remaining photos to discuss (there are 15 photos total).
 Students list adjectives to describe their photos and answer overarching questions.
+Click the button below for more information

 Reconstruction